TomDDG/ZXPicoMD/README.md

     - Then type `RUN` followed by enter and you should see `Program finished`.
 If you do it means that the paging mechanism is working, the ROM is functional, internal ICs & ULA are at least partially ok and connections to the Spectrum are good.
 If the message `OK` appears it means that the ZX interface 1 is not working or the connection is not good to the Spectrum.
     - If any of the above fail I recommend you clean the edge connectors of the Spectrum using Isopropyl (Rubbing) alcohol or a pencil rubber followed by alcohol.
 This will mean opening up your Spectrum to get good access to the PCB.
 If it still doesn't work after that, unfortunately either your Spectrum of Interface 1 has a fault.
 There are a few guides online which can help you diagnose any faults, good place to start is the Interface 1 service manual which I've linked above.
   - If you have a real h/w Microdrive you can use it to make sure everything is working.
 Even if you don't have a cartridge you can check the LED lights up and the motor starts up when you type `CAT 1`.
-    - As with the other checks, if nothing happens clean the edge connectors thorougly before trying again.
+    - As with the other checks, if nothing happens clean the edge connectors thoroughly before trying again.

 - My TAP files are not showing in the file explorer
   - This can happen if the files are not named .TAP or .tap.
 If they are .Tap, .tAp or .taP it will not pick them up.
 I will fix this so all cases are accepted in a future release